libwww-perl/libwww-perl/CONTRIBUTING.md

 Thank you for considering contributing to this distribution.
 This file contains instructions that will help you work with the source code.

+PLEASE NOTE that if you have any questions or difficulties, you can reach the maintainer(s) through the bug queue described later in this document (preferred), or by emailing the releaser directly.
+You are not required to follow any of the steps in this document to submit a patch or bug report;
+these are just recommendations, intended to help you (and help us help you faster).

 The distribution is managed with [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla).
 This means that many of the usual files you might expect are not in the repository, but are generated at release time.
 Some generated files are kept